Do you want to strengthen your position in the EV Battery Domain?

 Battery Recycling:

 Electric vehicles may not emit any carbon dioxide during their working lives.
-But the concern about what happens to the batteries once it stops working is huge.
+But there is huge concern about what happens to the batteries once they stop working.
 While traditional lead-acid batteries are widely recycled, the same can’t be said for the lithium-ion versions used in electric cars.

 Lithium Recycling is one such start-up developing lithium-ion battery recycling technology combining the novel use of existing processes with new operations designed for metallurgical extraction in an urban setting.
 This suggests there is a lot to be explored and improved when we discuss EV and its future.